JJWallis/social-media-dashboard/README.md

 }
 ```

-Finally,

-scale() - 1st use | transition opacity on hover - nice effect (where to place transition - not on pseudo-class)
+Finally, to add some interactivity to the project, I decided to use a `transform: scale()` whilst playing with appropiate transition amounts at the same time.
+I learnt how not to apply the transition on the pseudo-class but the base element instead, so that it occurs both when the pseudo-class both applies and stops applying.
+For future projects I plan to create more performant transitions by not transitioning every property on the element, but specifying what properties to target.

 ### Continued development

-More accessible theme toggles + more functional implementations

-future - grid-areas + template controlled layout = column - two col - 3+ (no need)

-Beyond traditional 'for' loops - diff types (for...of) - more readable
+I would like to continue learning about different ways to create theme toggles accross all languages, but with a particular focus on accessibility.

+Additionally, further practice at creating more responsive grid containers by using an explicitly defined layout at different viewports would be welcome.

 ### Useful resources

--  [Toggle Switch - Codepen](https://codepen.io/haleonearth/pen/aJMevP) - This helped me tremendously with the styles and logic of a theme switcher toggle, especially since I hadn't created one before this project.
+-  [Toggle Switch - Codepen](https://codepen.io/haleonearth/pen/aJMevP) - This helped me tremendously with the styles and logic of the theme switcher toggle, especially since I hadn't created one before this project.

 ## Author